ruiqi7/repentance-part-2/GDD.md

 ### 4.3 Physics

-- Players will collide with the walls of the maze.
+- Player will collide with the walls of the maze.
 - Player will accelerate up to a certain speed when they sprint.
 - Player will decelerate to normal speed when they stop sprinting or run out of stamina.
-- Players will collide with tombstones.
+- Player will collide with tombstones.
+- Player will collide with items.
+- Player will collide with NPCs.
+- Enemies will collide with the walls of the maze
+- Enemies will collide with the player

 ## 5. Art and Audio